-The second question is a Statue allowing for games of chance to be conducted by authorized gaming operators within licensed racetracks, establishes a commission to regulate such gaming, and amend/repeal existing sections of Nebraska law to accommodate the new provisions of the statue.
+The second question is a Statute allowing for games of chance to be conducted by authorized gaming operators within licensed racetracks, establishes a commission to regulate such gaming, and amend/repeal existing sections of Nebraska law to accommodate the new provisions of the statute.

 Games of Chance – Racetrack Petition

-The last question is another statue setting up the precise taxes
+The last question is another statute setting up the precise taxes

 on gross gaming revenue and how it will be distributed and collected,

 3. Games of Chance – Tax Petition